In This Article

 Another option you may want to consider is splitting up your direct deposit amount between your checking account and your partner’s checking account.
 If you combine expenses with your spouse or live on one income, this may be a convenient way to disperse your paycheck.

-You may also be asked to provide a voided check when you turn in your direct deposit form.
-A voided check is a check that has the word ‘VOID’ written across the front.
+A direct deposit check is simply a check that has been voided.
 This indicates that the check can’t be accepted for payment, but can be used to gather important bank account details and information.

 And, even though you’re already providing this information on the direct deposit form, it’s still a great idea to verify everything with a voided check to ensure that your paycheck gets deposited into the correct account.

 5. Submit Your Direct Deposit Form to Your Employer & Monitor Your Bank Account